-I’m currently working a lot with paper yarns, which is something I experimented with for my ‘African banknotes’ series at college: I had recently made trips to Swaziland and Rwanda, and spare currency is something I always like to keep as a souvenir.
+I like working with paper yarns, which is something I experimented with for my ‘African banknotes’ series at college: I had recently made trips to Swaziland and Rwanda, and spare currency is something I always like to keep as a souvenir.
 I like to mix the paper with natural fibre yarns such as linen, wool and silk, and in this way produce woven vessels, and sometimes other items such as notebook covers.
 Sometimes, and probably increasingly so this work is becoming more ‘mixed-media’ as I use stitch, paint etc.

 You can see some more examples of my work on my Gallery page.